ldwilker10/predicting_diabetes_project/README.md

 ## Best Model Results

-After tuning both the baseline logistic model and random forest classifier model, and comparing all four models (baseline logistic, tuned logistic, rfc, tuned rfc), the tuned baseline logistic regression model had the best performance based our specific metrics of focus (F1 and Recall scores).
+After tuning both the baseline logistic model and random forest classifier model, and comparing all four models (baseline logistic, tuned logistic, rfc, tuned rfc), the tuned logistic regression model had the best performance based our specific metrics of focus:

+- F1 Score and Recall score

 With the Best Model (Tuned Logistic Regression Model), the scores were slightly better than the Baseline Logistic model: